 Aucun produit dans le chariot

-Pain in the … heel!
-Helping Workers with Plantar Faciitis
+Helping Workers with Plantar Fasciitis

 The condition involves inflammation of the plantar fascia (a tough fibrous band of tissue that runs along the sole of the foot with attachments to the heel bone) and to the base of the toes.
 The plantar fascia provides support to the arch of the foot and plays an important role in normal walking.